carpentries-incubator/bbrs-software-project/README.md

 ### Improving project using good software development practices

-There is a number of things that can be improved with the starter [code and data bundle](./spacewalks.zip).
+There is a number of things that can be improved with the starter [software project](./spacewalks.zip).
 The practices we cover for building better research software fall into the following three areas:

 1. **Steps you can take in your own computing environment to improve the software**